akhtarnabeel/ecoforecastCS/UserManual.md

 ![alt text](figures/libbs.png)

-4. On the next page, the user can submit their code on the next page.
+4. On the next page, the user can submit their code.
 The user can input containers they want to use with required packages here.
 If the user does not have a specifc container, they can use **'alexfarra/ecoforecastdocker:WithLibraries'**.
 This image has rjags, runjags, ecoforecastR, and other basic packages.
 Directions to creating a Docker image can be found **[here](https://github.com/akhtarnabeel/ecoforecastCS/blob/master/CreateContainer.md)**.

 Users can also specify the periodic interval if they wants to re-execute the same code repeatedly.
-The user should submit any files their code might require; in this case, all files should be zipped in one file, which get unpacked under the '/action/' directory, so in case your code is using these files, you can refer to them using the path '/action/filename').
+Additionally, the user should submit any files their code might require; in this case, all files should be zipped in one file, which get unpacked under the '/action/' directory, so in case your code is using these files, you can refer to them using the path '/action/filename').

 ![alt text](figures/run_page.png)